The Ultimate Guide to Successful B2B Community Management

 - Only later, open the community up to new members

-Richard Millington, one the leading industry experts on community management and Founder of Feverbee, believes that the key to a successful, sustainable and long-term community is to ‘start small’, and our experience at inSided shows the same.
+Richard Millington, one of the leading industry experts on community management and Founder of Feverbee, believes that the key to a successful, sustainable and long-term community is to ‘start small’, and our experience at inSided shows the same.

 Don’t invest budget or resources into a ‘big bang’ style launch – you may see a larger number of initial members, but you’ll struggle to maintain engagement in the long-term and your community may die a disappointing death.